tobiaszwalczak/Todo-CLI/README.md

 #### How does it work?

-If you already installed the app, you can tape `todo help` in your terminal.
+If you already installed the app, you can type `todo help` in your terminal.
 The result is also shown here:

 ```